araichev/pyclub/README.rst

 ===========
 Theme: Tabular data and GTFS

-1. In your PyClub virtual environment install `Pandas <http://pandas.pydata.org/>`_.
-Complete the Pandas tutorial `here <synesthesiam.com/posts/an-introduction-to-pandas.html>`_, ignoring the first installation step, which you already did.
-The tutorial uses an older version of Pandas than yours, so some function APIs might have changed.
-If you encounter errors, check the `Pandas documentation <http://pandas.pydata.org/pandas-docs/stable/>`_ for the current correct usage.
+1. In your PyClub virtual environment install `Pandas <http://pandas.pydata.org/>`_, then do the standard 10-minute Pandas tutorial `here <https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html#min>`_.
+For more Pandas tutorials see `here <https://pandas.pydata.org/pandas-docs/stable/getting_started/tutorials.html>`_.

 2. Read the `Wikipedia page on GTFS <https://en.wikipedia.org/wiki/GTFS>`_, and for more information see the `GTFS reference <https://developers.google.com/transit/gtfs/>`_.